NEET Exam > NEET Notes > Physics Class 11 > Centre of Mass

 FAQs on Centre of Mass - Physics Class 11 - NEET

-2. How do you calculate the Centre of Mass for a continuous mass distribution?
+2. How do you calculate the centre of mass for a continuous mass distribution?

 Ans.
-For a continuous mass distribution, the Centre of Mass can be calculated using the formula: \[ \mathbf{R}_{\text{COM}} = \frac{1}{M} \int \mathbf{r} \, dm \] where \(M\) is the total mass of the object, \(\mathbf{r}\) is the position vector, and \(dm\) represents an infinitesimal mass element.
-The integral is evaluated over the entire volume of the mass distribution.
+For a continuous mass distribution, the centre of mass can be calculated using the formula: \[ \vec{R}_{cm} = \frac{1}{M} \int \vec{r} \, dm \] where \(M\) is the total mass, \(\vec{r}\) is the position vector of an infinitesimal mass element \(dm\), and the integral is taken over the entire mass distribution.

 Download as PDF